 - Set cookie dough ball into center of each liner.

 - Pour chocolate over cookie dough balls to completely cover.

-- Place in refrigerator until chocolate sets.
+- Place in refrigerator until chocolate sets, about 30 minutes.

 - Because raw flour does have the potential for carrying foodborne illness, it's recommend that you toast it before adding it to cookie dough.
 Just spread flour on a baking sheet and bake at 350 degrees for about 5 minutes